 Open doors in the Chateaux of Sauternes et Barsac

 The second event of Sauternes et Barsac wine appellations takes place in November.
 This wine area is famous for its sweet white wines and some of the chateaux look like historic monuments and are worth a visit.
-You can find the full program here closer to the event.
+You can find the full program here.

 Recommended wineries in Sauternes you can visit all year long